geoserver/geoserver/doc/en/user/source/webadmin/security/auth.rst

    * - Name
      - Name of the provider
    * - User Group Service
      - Name of the user/group service associated with this provider.
 Can be any one of the active user/group services.

 JDBC provider
 ~~~~~~~~~~~~~

-The following shows the configuration options for the JDBC authentication provider.
+The configuration options for the JDBC authentication provider are illustrated below.

 .. figure:: images/auth_jdbc.png
    :align: center

    *Configuring the JDBC authentication provider*

 .. list-table::